kmcnaught/kmcnaught.github.io/consulting.md

 permalink: /consulting/
 ---

-I am available to hire as a consultant.
 I bring experience from early stage startups and the world of academic research.
 I can bridge this gap for clients who want to bring research into the real world.
 I have a keen appreciation for product usability, a strong awareness of accessibility and a breadth of software development experience.
 I speak the language of academics, users, developers and business practitioners.

 I have experience supporting individuals with access needs, in particular those using alternative input methods to control their computer.

 ### What can I do for you?

-I work on a freelance basis, helping companies to:
+I work with clients to:
 - build accessible software
 - evaluate the accessibility of their products and services
 - adapt existing games for eye-gaze users